murthylab/FLyTRAP/README.md

 cd /scratch/murthyplayback
 video_preProcessLocal
 ```
 This will run through all videos that have not been pre-processed in `dat/` so you can mark the fly positions.
-The script will present you with the first frame of each video and use [`roipoly`](https://www.mathworks.com/help/images/ref/roipoly.html) for annotating the flies: 1) click on the flies, 2) when done right click to close the polygon (even if there's just a single fly), and 3) double click inside the polygon to move on to the next video.
+The script will present you with the first frame of each video and uses [`roipoly`](https://www.mathworks.com/help/images/ref/roipoly.html) for annotating the flies: 1) click on all flies you want tracked, 2) when done right click to close the polygon (even if there's just a single fly), and 3) double click inside the polygon to move on to the next video.

 ## Track videos
 To track the videos run _on spock_: